exercism/roc/exercises/practice/list-ops/.docs/instructions.append.md

 in Haskell or `+=` in Python, but in Roc you have to use the [`List` functions](https://www.roc-lang.org/builtins/List).

-So for this exercise you're allowed to use `List.prepend` (but avoid using any other built-in function).
+So for this exercise you're allowed to use `List.append` (but avoid using any other built-in function).

 Hint: try using: